Roblox/creator-docs/content/en-us/parts/materials.md

 ---
 title: Materials
 description: Materials determine objects' visual appearance and physical properties.
-comments: |
-  1. Create a set of comparison images for the Terrain Details section, showing A) a default terrain voxel; B) how that same voxel looks with a custom material override; C) how that same voxel looks with TerrainDetail applied.
-  2. Completely revisit Adaptive Materials section and figure out if it needs a partner article (if it warrants more content to really explain its usage).
-  3. Make a video for Physical Properties showing a new ice material in application on both terrain and parts.
 ---

 Roblox's materials are unlike materials on other platforms, in that their visual appearance **and** their [physical properties](#physical-properties) reflect those of materials in the real world.
 For example, concrete is heavier than plastic and sinks faster in water.
 When you set the material of a part or terrain, Roblox simulates its physical material properties to make this behavior just work.